microsoft/verona/docs/internal/compiler-steps.md

 The list and order of passes will probably change with time, but all of those above will need to be run one way or another.

 The back-end will need information from the environment and target flags:
-* Target triple defines the back-end to use as well as defaul options
+* Target triple defines the back-end to use as well as default options
 * Remaining target flags overwrite some defaults
 * Environment can fill other gaps when needed